JMHenri/OpenAI-API/readme.md

 - openai.text.edit(request): *Creates a new edit for the provided input, instruction, and parameters.*

 ## API Reference
-For a list of API calls that are available, you can also refer to the [OpenAI](https://platform.openai.com/docs/api-reference/introduction) API documentation
+For a list of API calls that are available, you can also refer to the [OpenAI API documentation](https://platform.openai.com/docs/api-reference/introduction).

 ## License
-This library is licensed under the MIT License.
+This library is licensed under the [MIT License](https://mit-license.org/).